Jeevan-HM/report-generator/README.md

 ### 2. Upload and Generate

+#### Standard PDF Generation:
-1. Open the application in your browser
+1. Open the application in your browser (`http://localhost:8080`)
 2. Click "Choose JSON file" or drag and drop your file
 3. Click "Generate Report"
 4. Wait for the progress animation to complete
 5. Your PDF will automatically download

+#### With AI Analysis:
+1. Enable the "AI-Powered Analysis" toggle
+2. Upload your JSON file
+3. Click "Get AI Analysis" to see insights
+4. Review the AI-generated summary and recommendations
+5. Click "Generate Report" to create the PDF
+6. Both buttons work independently - analyze first, then generate, or just generate directly

-### 3. Upload Another File
+### 3. Multiple Reports

 After generation completes:
 - The form automatically resets
 - Simply select another JSON file
+- Toggle AI analysis on/off as needed
 - Generate as many reports as needed

 ## 🔧 Configuration